alek3y/dotfiles/README.md

 ## Troubleshooting

+### Resolution is too high
+For me [setting the dpi](https://unix.stackexchange.com/a/413238/386339) of my 13-inch 3:2 UHD display to *130* worked well enough.

 ### Screen tearing
 If you're facing this issue you should read compton's manual and edit its config file.